yfakariya/form_companion_presenter/CONTRIBUTING.md

 `fvm flutter pub global run <command>` in root directory.

 Note that any scripts in `melos.yaml` commands should not include `fvm`, which causes bizzare error like "Could not find a file named 'pubspec.yaml' in...".

-#### Pub upgrade

-Do not use 'flutter pub upgrade'.
-Do as following instead:

-1. Run `fvm flutter pub global run melos exec -- flutter pub outdated` in the root directory.
-2. Update `pubspec.yaml` manually in each packages and examples as above `flutter pub outdated` results.
-3. Run `fvm flutter pub global run melos bs` in the root directory.

-However, sometimes, such as running build_runner, flutter complains that pubspec.lock and pubspec.yaml are not synchronized.
-In addition, flutter widget tester automatically run `pub get` in target directory, it may cause wrong dependecy resolution.
-So, if you hit synchronization problem, or run widget test in the package, you have to tweak pubspec.yaml termporary and run pub get in **each package**.

-1. Move to target package or example project directory.
-2. Add or uncomment `dependency_overrides:` with path reference in `pubspec.yaml`.
-3. Run `fvm flutter pub get` and ensure success.
-4. Run `fvm flutter pub run <anything>` or run widget test.
-    * You can uncomment logging for some widget testing for diagnostics.
-5. Comment `dependency_overrides:` in `pubspec.yaml`
-    * You must comment logging for some widget testing if you uncomment them.

 ### Code generation